(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 Last year, I worked with a boutique HR consultancy.
 The consultancy approached me to help them reposition in their market.

 One of the three partners retired the year before.
-The two remaining partners had to reassess the business's state and decide whether the services offered by the retired partner and his team of consultants should be kept as part of the service portfolio or phased out.
+The two remaining partners had to reassess the business's state and decide whether to keep the retired partner's services and his team of consultants in the service portfolio or phase them out.

-They made the difficult decision to gradually eliminate the retired partner’s set of services from the portfolio.
+They made the difficult decision to remove the retired partner’s services from the portfolio gradually.
 My job was to conduct a business review and help the consultancy sharpen its new market positioning.

 It’s a fascinating case study where a firm actively chose to reduce its service portfolio yet came out on top in terms of profits.